USF-HII/madeline/README.md

 ### Submit

-Submit data and command line arguments to render a pedigree diagram
+Submit data and command line arguments to render a pedigree diagram.

+Arguments may be provided other than `--outputprefix', `--outputext`, or the path to the input file which are provided internally to the `madeline2` binary by the service.

 #### URL